Samsung Galaxy S24 vs Google Pixel 9

 Who should buy each?

-Choose the Samsung Galaxy S24 if: you want a premium build with a stunning 2600 nits display, you value 7 years of software updates, or you need superior zoom capabilities with 30x Space Zoom.
+Choose the Samsung Galaxy S24 if: you want a vibrant 6.2" display with 2600 nits peak brightness, 7 years of software support, or advanced gaming capabilities with Snapdragon 8 Gen 3.

-Choose the Google Pixel 9 if: you need longer battery life for all-day use, you prefer a compact design with Gorilla Glass Victus 2, or you're a fan of AI features like Best Take.
+Choose the Google Pixel 9 if: you prefer a larger 6.3" screen, need longer battery life with 4700mAh for all-day use, or want a premium design with a satin metal frame.

 Conclusion